Vuex Axios: How to Send Vuex Axios GET Request in Vue

 The state contains our whole vue application state.

-The actions contain the function that will call our JSON Server via Axios and get the response.
+The actions contain the function to call our JSON Server via Axios and get the response.

 The only way to change the state in a Vuex store is by committing a mutation.